Diplomatic missions

 Competitive service

-In cases of emergency - damaged, lost or stolen passport - Bulgarian citizens can apply for an Emergency Travel Document from an Embassy of a Member State of the EU in Madagascar.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in Madagascar.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.